This guide helps you understand how library e-books work and how to access them.

 Have a look at our e-book collections as well, because:

 - a few of our e-books are not included in LibrarySearch

 - e-book collections are great for browsing, especially for books within subject areas.

 If an e-book is not available in the Library please get in touch or fill out our request a book form and we'll try and order it for you.
 Sometimes we can't buy an e-book due to cost or license restrictions.
 We'll let you know if this is the case and we're happy to discuss possible alternatives.

 Read online or download

-When you download e-books from some providers to a PC or Mac, you will be asked to download e-reader software, for example Adobe Digital Editions.
+When you download e-books from some providers you'll need to use Adobe Digital Editions.

-To read the same e-book in Adobe Digital Editions on multiple devices you need to an Adobe ID (signing up is free).
-Each device must be activated using the same Adobe ID.
+To access University Library e-books, you need to create an Adobe ID which matches your Kent email address (signing up is free).
+If you want to read across multiple devices, each device must be activated using the same Adobe ID.

 When you download the book, it creates a .acsm file in the ‘Download’ area on your computer.
 When you open this file you will see a pop-up window that says 'Authorize Your Computer'.